 Experience Authentic Portuguese Cuisine

-While Algarve Portugal is famous for its coastline, some of the most rewarding experiences happen away from the main tourist hubs.
+While the coast is globally famous for its shoreline, some of the most deeply rewarding experiences happen far away from the main tourist hubs.

 Silves: The Former Moorish Capital

-This historic town is dominated by its magnificent red sandstone castle, offering a deep dive into the region’s fascinating history.
-The charming cobbled streets and riverside location make it perfect for a day trip, especially if you visit during the popular medieval festival in August.
+This historic town is completely dominated by its magnificent red sandstone castle.
+It offers a fascinating deep dive into the region’s complex, bloody history.
+The charming cobbled streets and quiet riverside location make it perfect for a day trip, especially if you visit during the popular medieval festival in August.

 Monchique: The Garden Retreat